-Coronary Artery Bypass Graft (CABG) near Orange County, CA
+Coronary Artery Bypass Graft in Orange County, CA

 Most commonly referred to as simply “bypass surgery”, this surgery is often performed in people who have angina (chest pain) and coronary artery disease (where plaque has built up in the arteries).
 During the surgery, a bypass is created by grafting a piece of a vein above and below the blocked area of a coronary artery, enabling blood to flow around the obstruction.
 Veins are usually taken from the leg, but arteries from the chest may also be used to create a bypass graft.